5 Manga Like "Berserk"

 Blade of the Immortal was created by Hiroaki Samura.
 The series is historical fiction, taking place in Japan during the middle of the Tokugawa Shogunate's reign.
 The manga first began serialization in 1993 in the magazine Afternoon.
-There have been several adaptations of the manga including an anime series and novel in 2008 and an upcoming live-action film that is scheduled to be released in 2017.
+There have been several adaptations of the manga, including an anime series and novel in 2008 and a live-action film.

 Comparison: Berserk and Blade of the Immortal

 Blade of the Immortal is a lot like Berserk.
 To begin with, both stories have a common theme.
 Namely, the idea of revenge and its effects on people underlies both series.
 Additionally, they are both set in medieval-style environments.
 However, Berserk does have a more European vibe than Blade of the Immortal, which is set in Japan.
 Nevertheless, the two settings are similar.
 Both manga also have a lot of fighting, something both series are famous for.
 Furthermore, the plots within both stories are varied and interweave in several interesting ways.
 The writers are really good at keeping you engaged in the storylines.
 Lastly, the two protagonists are quite similar.
 Guts and Manji are both out to accomplish a specific goal, and they are both incredibly skilled warriors.